AliJH/household-expenses/README.md

 - Budget and Account via Account ID
 - Budget and Date via Date

 For a data model this simple the easiest way to create the relationships is to click and drag between the columns you want to create the relationships for.
-Power BI should automatically setup the relationship with the required properties but jsut in case it should look like the example below:
+Power BI should automatically setup the relationship with the required properties but just in case it should look like the example below:

 ![Power BI Relationship Example](images/powerbi_relationship_example.png)